António de Ataíde: Biography

 On November 10, 1556, by decree of King John III, Ataíde became a Donatary of the captaincy of the islands of Itaparica and Tamarandiva, located at the entrance to the Bay of All Saints (Salvador).
 He was thus rewarded for the more than two and a half decades that he dedicated to the policies of the Portuguese Crown towards her South American colony.

 The King made him a Count when he was still relatively young, thus generating feelings of envy within court circles.
 Dom António would later comment about that in the following words: "His highness made me a Count, and because I was still younger than almost all the counts of the past, who did not succeed in the title on the death of their parents, it was a great favor, and I received it and I consider it as such".

 The collection of letters of King John III assembled and published by J D M Ford under the title Letters of John III are full of references to Ataíde and provide a quite clear picture of his role as an adviser and Minister of the King.

 He left court service after the death of King João III in 1557.
 He died on 7 October 1563 and was buried in the Monastery of Santo António da Castanheira.

 Marriage and children

 He married Ana de Távora, a daughter of the 4th senhor (Lord) de Mogadouro.
 They had 7 children.

 The eldest of the children, Dom António de Ataíde, was the 2nd Count of Castanheira.

+Another of his sons, D. Jorge de Ataíde, was bishop of Viseu, Grand Inquisitor of Portugal (a position from which he quickly resigned) and member of the Council of Portugal during the period of the Iberian Union between Portugal and Spain.